DeivisDervinis/AnalogyGury/README.md

-# SimpleAnalogyApp
+# AnalogyGury
-Simple App that allows user to enter multiple words to get a related analogy.
+Simple Analogy app that allows user to enter multiple words to get a related analogy.
 Written in Java, for Android devices.

 # Description